wp-plugins/free-quotation/trunk/readme.txt

 == Frequently Asked Questions ==

+= After updating I can't add new quotation, and I see empty filed.
+What can I do? = Pleas deactivate and activate this plugin.
+Everything should work OK after this operation.
+It's necessary to do it one times after updating process.

 = How can I upload CSV file and how prepare it? = Whole instruction is available in plugin "Add CSV" page.
 You have there some examples that help you prepare good CSV file for this plugin.